wwwy3y3/coren/README.md

 **What if we could fetch database in component?**

-`render` provide you pluggable, flexible way to render your html
+`Coren` provide you pluggable, flexible way to render your html

 ## Table Of Content
 - [Features](#features)